Many of us are guilty of upgrading our phones, computers, and printers and not disposing of the old ones correctly.

 Perhaps they get stored away in the attic or in a drawer to be dealt with at a later date.
-Most often, smaller tech items will find their way into the regular bin.
+Smaller tech items will often find their way into the regular bin.

 Throwing away hardware like computers, printers, screens and mobile phones is referred to as e-waste.

 E-waste is increasingly becoming an ecological issue, and recycling is the most sustainable way to enjoy tech upgrade with a clean conscience.

 Waste electrical and electronic equipment or WEEE is one of the fastest-growing waste issues.

 E-waste is defined as electronic or electric equipment that is no longer working, unwanted or near the end of the “useful life” thrown away.